qgis/QGIS-Documentation/source/docs/user_manual/connecting_data/opening_data.rst

    You can also add file(s) to the project by drag-and-dropping them from your operating system file browser to the :guilabel:`Layers Panel` or the map canvas.
-If the layer contains several geometry types, a new dialog will ask you to select sublayer(s).
-This often occurs with GPX, Mapinfo or DXF files format.

 .. index:: DB Manager

 The DB Manager
 ==============

-Officially part of the QGIS Core, the :guilabel:`DB Manager` Plugin is one of the main tools to integrate and manage spatial database formats supported by QGIS (PostGIS, SpatiaLite, GeoPackage, Oracle Spatial, MSSQL, DB2, Virtual layers) in one user interface.
+The :guilabel:`DB Manager` Plugin is another one of the main and native tools to integrate and manage spatial database formats supported by QGIS (PostGIS, SpatiaLite, GeoPackage, Oracle Spatial, MSSQL, DB2, Virtual layers) in one user interface.
 It can be activated from the :menuselection:`Plugins --> Manage and Install Plugins...` menu.